 The Montezuma Police Department was awarded State Certification on February 15, 2005.
 The Department now serves as a model for smaller law enforcement agencies seeking certification.
 The department has two Certification Managers and two State Assessors.
 The department was recertified on July 1, 2009.
-The Department is up for re-certification in May of 2012
+The Department was re-certified in 2012.
+The Montezuma Police Department is one of 101 police and sheriff departments certified out of 750 in the State of Georgia.